AdobeDocs/commerce-frontend-core/src/pages/javascript/resources.md

 ### Including RequireJS {#m2devgde-js-resources-configrequirejs}

-To be available for the entire Magento instance, RequireJS library is included in the following layout files:
+To be available for the entire application instance, RequireJS library is included in the following layout files:

 *  For the `adminhtml` [area](https://developer.adobe.com/commerce/php/architecture/modules/areas/):